 - Discuss academic integrity as a positive value.
 Encourage and enable students to do their best work to learn the most.
 Show them how “best work” involves giving other people credit for their contributions.

 - Let students know that you value honest work over high grades and that most employers and businesses do too.

 - Structure your class to disincentivize cheating.
 Be clear about what academic honesty and dishonesty look like in your class, keeping in mind that other professors in other contexts may have different definitions (eg. on the permissibility of collaboration on homework, etc.) Frequently remind students of your availability to help them.

 - Report academic negligence and academic dishonesty when you find them.

 - Educate yourself about cheating in college (the books Cheating in College by McCabe et al. and Cheating Lessons by Lang are recommended).

 3. Why do we assign sanctions for academic dishonesty?

 Answer: There are three main reasons:

 a) The sanction and the process of leading up to the sanction are an explicit opportunity for a student to make a personal ethical transformation.
-The sanction empowers the student to confront their action and choose to complete the rest of their academic work honestly.
+The sanction empowers the student to confront their action, learn from it, and choose to complete the rest of their academic work honestly.

 b) The sanction is the harm to the community made visible.
 Although academic dishonesty negatively affects the entire academic enterprise, those engaging in dishonest practices may rationalize them as “victimless crimes.”
 The sanction and sanctioning process enables the student to confront the harm they have done to the community.